How to Reduce Vaccination Pain or Swelling or Redness & more?

 Created by Ambili S Kartha Updated on Nov 13, 2019

 Nowadays there are several debates going on regarding vaccination.
 There are people advocating for and against vaccination.
 However, vaccination is considered as a social responsibility by most of the people.
-All the same, approaching baby vaccination date gives most of the mothers sleepless nights.
+All the same, approaching the baby vaccination date gives most of the mothers sleepless nights.
 This is because most of the immunizations / vaccinations are given as shots.
 No mother likes to watch their baby in pain after the shots.

 What Are Vaccines?